 If the player gets 3 successes in a row they continue until the fail.

-Combat: Each character does 1 point of damage if they hit something and takes the same if they are hit.
+Combat: Each character does 1 point of damage (unless specified in their abilities) if they hit something and takes the same if they are hit.
 Death occurs at 0 health.

 For the next few weeks, both Blush posts and Fandom Travel posts will be guest posts.
 Thank you to the contributors!
 If anyone else is interesting in writing for either of these topics (and it can easily be kept anonymous!) please send me an email to email@example.com and we can discuss which topic you’d like to write about.